omochi/xcode6-iboutlet-crash-case/README.md

 xcode6-iboutlet-crash-case
 ==========================

-xcode6 is crash on debugging time with project mixing Swift and ObjC and using IBOutlet.
+Xcode6 is crash on debugging time with project mixing Swift and ObjC and using IBOutlet.

+This repository is uploaded on [github](https://github.com/omochi/xcode6-iboutlet-crash-case)

 # How to reproduce